Pneumoperitoneum

 Pneumoperitoneum is pneumatosis (abnormal presence of air or other gas) in the peritoneal cavity, a potential space within the abdominal cavity.
 The most common cause is a perforated abdominal organ, generally from a perforated peptic ulcer, although any part of the bowel may perforate from a benign ulcer, tumor or abdominal trauma.
-A perforated appendix seldom causes a pneumoperitoneum.
+A perforated appendix rarely causes a pneumoperitoneum.

 Spontaneous pneumoperitoneum is a rare case that is not caused by an abdominal organ rupture.
 This is also called an idiopathic spontaneous pneumoperitoneum when the cause is not known.

 In the mid-twentieth century, an "artificial" pneumoperitoneum was sometimes intentionally administered as a treatment for a hiatal hernia.
 This was achieved by insufflating the abdomen with carbon dioxide.
 The practice is currently used by surgical teams in order to aid in performing laparoscopic surgery.